grantmontgomery/grantcreates2.0/README.md

 ## Colors

-First Header | Second Header
+Color | Hex
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell  | Content from cell 2
 Content in the first column | Content in the second column